xaos3/hydra-plus/README.md

 and
 /includes/thirdparty/reproc (i do not remember why I precompiled this as it is a very small library xD)

-First download the Linux.zip and extracted it in a directory , I will assume that the directory will be named comp_hydra.
+First download the linux folder (I assume as a zip file) and extracted it in a directory , I will assume that the directory will be named comp_hydra.

 ***
 If you plan to use the obfuscation ability of Hydra+, then go to the /includes/hydra_loader.h in the line 61 and change the obfuscation key to something else!